 In recent years, several GNN-based methods have been proposed for brain network analysis.
 Ktena et al. (2017) leverages graph convolutional networks (GCNs) for learning similarities between each pair of graphs (subjects).
 BrainNetCNN (Kawahara et al., 2017) proposes edge-to-edge, edge-tonode and node-to-graph convolutional filters to leverage the topological information of brain networks in the neural network.
 PRGNN (Li et al., 2020) proposes a graph pooling method with grouplevel regularization to guarantee group-level consistency.
 BrainGNN (Li et al., 2021) proposes an ROI-selection pooling to highlight salient ROIs for each individual.
 MG2G (Xu et al., 2021) is a two-stage approach.
 The first stage learns node representations through a self-supervised link prediction task.
 The second stage employs the learned representations to train a classifier for predicting Alzheimer's disease progression.
 LG-GNN (Zhang et al., 2022) incorporates local ROI-GNN and global subject-GNN guided by non-imaging data, such as gender, age, and acquisition site.
-Some more recent works (Xu et al., 2024a, b) introduce a contrast graph to highlight the difference between groups and thus improve the model's generalization ability.
+Some more recent works (Xu et al., 2024a;b) introduce a contrast graph to highlight the difference between groups and thus improve the model's generalization ability.
 Despite these advancements, addressing the OOD challenge in brain network analysis remains largely unexplored.
-Furthermore, while data harmonization methods (Guan et al., 2021) Wang et al., 2022) and domain adaptation methods (Lei et al., 2023; Liu et al., 2023) have been widely applied in study generalizing brain network models to other sites.
-However, these methods typically rely on learning a mapping from a source to a target domain, assuming the availability of the target domain distribution during training.
-In contrast, our study addresses the OOD generalization setting, where target domain data is entirely unseen during training.
-This stricter constraint represents a more challenging and realistic scenario, particularly in clinical applications where models must generalize to previously unseen sites without retraining.
-As a result, domain adaptation methods may be less effective in this context.
-Our work, therefore, pioneers the evaluation of brain network classification under an OOD generalization framework, emphasizing the need for new OOD algorithms specifically designed for brain networks.
+Furthermore, while data harmonization methods (Guan et al., 2021; Chan et al., 2022; Wang et al., 2022) have been widely applied in this field, they typically require learning a mapping from the reference domain to the source domain.
+This constraint makes harmonization methods less effective when dealing with subjects from entirely unseen sites.
+Thus, developing OOD algorithms tailored specifically for brain networks is a pressing need in this domain.

-7 Conclusion
+7 CONCLUSION